coq/coq/doc/sphinx/language/extensions/evars.rst

 Only the variables that are defined in another context are displayed: this is why an existential variable used in the same context as its context of definition is written with no instance.
-This behaviour may be changed: see :ref:`explicit-display-existentials`.
+This behavior may be changed: see :ref:`explicit-display-existentials`.

 .. coqtop:: all